 About the Study

 This study looked at how many people were dying from obesity-related conditions in the United States.
 It’s found that 1 in every five deaths was related to obesity, which is a staggering number.
 Dr. Feiz noted that he has seen how positive of an impact weight loss surgery can have on the individual and their family, as they move forward with their new healthy lifestyle, lose weight, encourage loved ones to follow in their footsteps, and even save their lives.
 Obesity-related conditions that are the biggest concern are Type II Diabetes, heart disease, high blood pressure, stroke and heart attacks.
 He believes much of this can be resolved with the help of bariatric surgery.
-The research also showed that some groups have a higher risk of obesity-related death, included 26.8 percent of black women dying from being obese.
+The research also showed that some groups have a higher risk of obesity-related death, including 26.8 percent of black women dying from being obese.
 Caucasian women are not far behind at 21.7 percent risk.